shashank9aug/shashank9aug/README.md

-### Hi there 👋
+### Hi there 👋 I'm Shashank.

-I'm Shashank.
-I love to work on full-stack web-dev projects and yeah i love to do open source contribution. :raised_hands:

 - 🌱 I’m currently learning [React JS](https://github.com/reactjs/reactjs.org)
+- 👯 I’m looking to collaborate on Open Source projects
+- 💬 Ask me about GitHub Actions
+- ⚡ Fun fact: I'm not an ML simp! 🙂

 <!--
 **shashank-001/shashank-001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on GitHub profile.-->